TikTok’s SoundOn is signing artists… and battling labels on the charts. - Music Business Worldwide

-A lot has been written in recent weeks about the battle between TikTok and independent labels over the platform’s impending expiration of its Merlin licensing deal.
+A lot has been written in recent weeks about the battle between TikTok and independent labels over the expiration of the platform’s Merlin licensing deal.

 In case you missed it, TikTok recently scrapped re-licensing discussions with Merlin, blaming “operational challenges with Merlin in the past where music that is not quality controlled for copyright is delivered”.